edne/pineal/README.md

 [Fluxus](http://www.pawfal.org/fluxus/) and [Processing](https://processing.org/),
 __but in Python!__
-(ok that's not true, it was in Python, now the back-end is in a [weird pythonic Lisp dialect](http://hylang.org), but the part you can live-code is still in Python and I'm not planning to change that)
+(ok that's not true, it was in Python, now the back-end is in a [pythonic Lisp dialect](http://hylang.org), but the part you can live-code is still in Python and I'm not planning to change that)